sapoturge/froggum/docs/install.md

 ## Mac OS

-Mac is Unix-derived, so `granite` might work on it.
+Mac is Unix-derived, so `Granite` might work on it.
 Try following the instructions for [Linux](#linux) above, and if that doesn't work install as for [Windows](#windows).
 These two branches will be merged eventually, without `Granite`, so the process will be simpler everywhere.